 If we compare features and options, we'll see that the Oracle product has Flight Recorder, Java Mission Control, and Application Class-Data Sharing features, while OpenJDK has the Font Renderer feature.

-Also, Oracle has more Garbage Collection options and better renderers, as we can see in another comparison.
+Also, Oracle has more Garbage Collection options and better renderers.

 4.5.
 Development and Popularity